samuray21x/CBL/README.md

 # CBL
-C/C++ Library for working with files in binary mode
+C/C++ Library for working with files in binary mode.
+Main task is work with Intel ME (CSE) firmware.